 - Offers 2-Factor Authentication

-The similarities between the user interface of the two password managers is apparent the moment you start using them.
+The similarities between the user interface of the two password managers are apparent the moment you start using them.

 Dashlane no longer promotes and updates their desktop apps, opting instead to use a combination of browser extensions and a web app.
 Here’s what Dashlane’s web app looks like: